What Do Landlords Need to Know About EPC Regulation Changes in 2025?

 Where is the Market Heading?

-In terms of the new EPC regulations for 2023, residential builds are already starting to incorporate efficient, energy-saving technologies into their plans, highlighting how seriously developers are taking these rules.
-Although the EPC proposals for 2025 and 2028 were scrapped, the property industry is still shifting towards energy efficiency for a number of reasons.
+In terms of the new EPC regulations 2023, residential builds are already starting to incorporate efficient, energy-saving technologies into their plans, highlighting how seriously developers are taking these new rules.

-In short, sustainability simply has to be a key focus of the entire property development industry as the damaging impacts of climate change become increasingly clear and we move towards the goal of net zero by 2050.
+In short, sustainability simply has to be a key focus of the entire property development industry as the damaging impacts of climate change become increasingly clear.

 For landlords of privately rented properties, having a valid EPC is a legal requirement if they want to continue making a rental income, so now is the time to consider the latest regulations and take the appropriate steps to secure the future of your rental property.